James Lowe (rugby union): Ireland

 Lowe became eligible to play for Ireland in November 2020 due to the then 3-year residency rule.

-He made his Ireland debut on 13 November 2020 in a 32-9 victory over Wales in the Autumn Nations Cup, scoring a try in the final minute.
+He made his Ireland debut on 13 November 2020 in a 32–9 victory over Wales in the Autumn Nations Cup, scoring a try in the final minute.
 He was selected for the 2021 Six Nations and started against Wales.
 In March 2023, Lowe was part of the Ireland Squad to win the Grand Slam, only the fourth time in history that Ireland had won.
+He was also included in the Ireland squad for the 2023 World Cup in France.

 In November 2024, he was named in the 2024 World Rugby Dream Team of the Year.
+He was included in the 2026 Six Nations squad where Ireland finished as runners up to France for the second consecutive year.
+Later in 2026, he was left out of the Irish squad for the inaugural Nations Championship likely due to the unwritten rule in Irish rugby regarding players based overseas not being selected for the national team.